urql-graphql/urql/docs/advanced/auto-populate-mutations.md

 ### Choosing when to populate

 You may not want to populate your whole mutation response.
-In order to reduce your payload, pass populate lower in your query.
+To reduce your payload, pass populate lower in your query.

 ```graphql
 mutation addTodo(id: ID!) {